Blocked Fallopain Tubes and Infertility

 Tubal Ligation Reversal

-Tubal ligation surgery is a permanent method of birth control.
+Tubal Ligation Surgery is a permanent method of birth control.
 There are different types of tubal ligation.
 These include a surgeon cutting the tubes, banding them, clamping them, or placing specialized coils inside them.
 The idea is to surgically and intentionally block the tubes so the sperm can’t reach the egg.

 Around 20% to 30% of women later regret having a tubal ligation.
 The good news is that even though this kind of birth control is considered permanent, it can be surgically reversed for many women.
 Surgical repair of tubal ligation is more likely to be fruitful and successful than for women having tubal surgery to repair blockages caused by diseases.
 Micro-surgical repairs are less expensive than IVF, costing as much as half per delivery.